Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 • Additives, if included in the mix design

-In a modern asphalt batch plant, weighing is usually done through weigh hoppers, load cells, bitumen weighing buckets, and filler weighing systems.
-In an asphalt drum mix plant, the process often depends on belt scales, cold feeder calibration, bitumen flow meters, and synchronised feed control.
+In a modern asphalt batch mix plant, weighing is usually done through weigh hoppers, load cells, bitumen weighing buckets, and filler weighing systems.
+In an asphalt drum mix plant, the process depends on belt scales, cold feeder calibration, bitumen flow meters, and synchronised feed control.

-That is why calibration must cover the complete measuring chain, not just the final display on the control panel.
+That is why calibration must cover the complete measuring chain — not just the final display on the control panel.

 Why Accurate Weighing Matters in Asphalt Production